Javierenrique00/audioextractor/README.md

 Ready to be deployed locally, in docker containers or a Kubernetes cluster.

-## Errors in playlist and search videos
+## Error in search videos / fixed playlist

-Due to an faulty libraries for searching and info playlist; these services are not working now.
-We are working new versions to fix errors.
+- Playlist is fixed in version 1.4.0 -> update library node-ytpl to version 2.0.0-alpha.3
+- Search is not working because a faulty library node-ytsr.

 ## Local installation.